-- 9. {4261} This engine shall be operated and maintained in proper operating condition as recommended by the engine manufacturer or emissions control system supplier.
-[District Rule 4702 and 40 CFR 60 Subpart IIII] - 10. {3478} During periods of operation for maintenance, testing, and required regulatory purposes, the permittee shall monitor the operational characteristics of the engine as recommended by the manufacturer or emission control system supplier (for example: check engine fluid levels, battery, cables and connections; change engine oil and filters; replace engine coolant; and/or other operational characteristics as recommended by the manufacturer or supplier).
-[District Rule 4702] - 11. {3807} An emergency situation is an unscheduled electrical power outage caused by sudden and reasonably unforeseen natural disasters or sudden and reasonably unforeseen events beyond the control of the permittee.
-[District Rule 4702] - 12. {3808} This engine shall not be used to produce power for the electrical distribution system, as part of a voluntary utility demand reduction program, or for an interruptible power contract.
-[District Rule 4702] - 13. {3496} The permittee shall maintain monthly records of emergency and non-emergency operation.
+- 8. Only CARB certified diesel fuel containing not more than 0.0015% sulfur by weight is to be used.
+[District Rules 2201 and 4801, 17 CCR 93115, 40 CFR Part 60 Subpart IIII] - 9.
+Emissions from this IC engine shall not exceed any of the following limits: 2.53 g-NOx/bhp-hr, 1.34 g-CO/bhp-hr, or 0.13 g-VOC/bhp-hr.
+[District Rule 2201, 17 CCR 93115, and 40 CFR Part 60 Subpart IIII]] - 10.
+Emissions from this IC engine shall not exceed 0.15 g-PM10/bhp-hr based on USEPA certification using ISO 8178 test procedure.
+[District Rules 2201 and 4102, 17 CCR 93115, and 40 CFR Part 60 Subpart IIII] - 11.
+This engine shall be operated and maintained in proper operating condition as recommended by the engine manufacturer or emissions control system supplier.
+[District Rule 4702 and 40 CFR 60 Subpart IIII] - 12. {3478} During periods of operation for maintenance, testing, and required regulatory purposes, the permittee shall monitor the operational characteristics of the engine as recommended by the manufacturer or emission control system supplier (for example: check engine fluid levels, battery, cables and connections; change engine oil and filters; replace engine coolant; and/or other operational characteristics as recommended by the manufacturer or supplier).
+[District Rule 4702] - 13. {3807} An emergency situation is an unscheduled electrical power outage caused by sudden and reasonably unforeseen natural disasters or sudden and reasonably unforeseen events beyond the control of the permittee.
+[District Rule 4702] - 14. {3808} This engine shall not be used to produce power for the electrical distribution system, as part of a voluntary utility demand reduction program, or for an interruptible power contract.
+[District Rule 4702] - 15. {3496} The permittee shall maintain monthly records of emergency and non-emergency operation.
 Records shall include the number of hours of emergency operation, the date and number of hours of all testing and maintenance operations, the purpose of the operation (for example: load testing, weekly testing, rolling blackout, general area power outage, etc.) and records of operational characteristics monitoring.
 For units with automated testing systems, the operator may, as an alternative to keeping records of actual operation for testing purposes, maintain a readily accessible written record of the automated testing schedule.
-[District Rule 4702] - 14. {4262} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
+[District Rule 4702] - 16.
+This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
 Operation of the engine for maintenance, testing, and required regulatory purposes shall not exceed 50 hours per calendar year.
-[District Rule 4702, 17 CCR 93115 and 40 CFR Part 60 Subpart IIII] - 15. {4263} The permittee shall maintain monthly records of the type of fuel purchased.
-[District Rule 4702 and 17 CCR 93115] - 16. {3475} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
+[District Rule 4702, 17 CCR 93115 and 40 CFR Part 60 Subpart IIII] - 17.
+The permittee shall maintain monthly records of the type of fuel purchased.
+[District Rule 4702 and 17 CCR 93115] - 18. {3475} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rule 4702 and 17 CCR 93115]